SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/12-create-environment-for-your-session.md

 ### → I’m working in Python

 We have multiple ways of working in Python in Renku sessions!
-Please continue to the next question [2.
-Would you like packages to be pre-installed and ready to go when you (or anyone else) launches the session?](/docs/users/sessions/guides/create-environment-for-your-session).
+Please continue to the next question [Would you like packages to be pre-installed and ready to go when you (or anyone else) launches the session?](#2-would-you-like-packages-to-be-pre-installed-and-ready-to-go-when-you-or-anyone-else-launches-the-session).

 ### → I’m working in another language

 Working in some other language?
 That’s ok!
 You can run a wide variety of Docker images in Renku sessions!
-See [How to use your own docker image for a Renku session](/docs/users/sessions/guides/use-your-own-docker-image-for-renku-session)
+See [use your own docker image for a Renku session](/docs/users/sessions/guides/use-your-own-docker-image-for-renku-session)

 ## 2. Would you like packages to be pre-installed and ready to go when you (or anyone else) launches the session?